 It’s essential to distinguish between “standard” video streaming and live streaming.
 Unlike standard video streaming, live streaming doesn’t make use of pre-recorded files that are delivered to viewers on-demand.
 Instead, it employs different technologies that allow a live video session to be compressed, encoded, and decoded, among other things, allowing viewers to watch it in the right format and with minimum interruptions.

 Although live streaming is widely used in sports and social media, it is rapidly gaining traction in business environments, where it serves a professional purpose and is considered to be a powerful tool.
 For example, 73% of B2B businesses using live video reporting positive results to their return-on-investment.

 What makes a business live stream so effective?
 By choosing to live stream your company event, you also:

 Live streaming is the ideal medium to foster transparency.
 In many large organizations, size is a double-edged sword: It intensifies organizational benefits but also organizational challenges, thus affecting communication, performance, and competitive advantage.

 The larger the organization, the more difficult it is to keep employees up to date on company information.
 Live streaming and webcasting provide the opportunity to share company news, raise and answer questions, and discuss important events.

 In challenging times, live streaming can also support employees, reassure them, and serve as a direct channel to leadership and decision-makers.
-Given its emotional qualities, it’s no wonder live streaming is projected to double in growth to a $70 Billion industry.
+Given its emotional qualities, it’s no wonder live streaming is projected to double in growth to a $70 Billion industry by 2021.

 Live streaming can also be more economical than in-person events, in more than one way.
 Firstly, and as the old saying goes, time is money.
 When an event is held on-site, everyone who attends it is missing a day or so worth of work.
 Depending on their job function, this lost time may be worth a lot of money.